richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 ```
 When you upload your data, your Employee field will become PersonId in Viva Insights.

-Then, use the steps below to send the organizational data zip file to the blob location created by the Azure contributor in step 1.
+Then, send the .json mapping file to the Insights admin to upload in Insights while setting up the connection for the Azure blob import.

-1. Open a browser and enter the blob SAS url provided to you by the Azure contributor.

-2. At the top, select **Upload**.
-Then, on the right, upload the zip folder you created using the instructions above.

 ### 5. Validation